Prospects for GRB Afterglow Discovery with the Eric and Wendy Schmidt Observatory System: Telescope Description and Capabilities

 \subsection{Fermi/GBM}

 The Fermi Gamma-ray Burst Monitor \citep[Fermi/GBM][]{2009ApJ...702..791M} is a wide-field high energy telescope, sensitive in the 1-1000\,keV energy band.
 It observes the entire unocculted sky, which we assume corresponds to a field-of-view of $3\pi$\,sr with a duty cycle of 85\%, as measured by \citet{2020ApJ...893...46V}. for Fermi/GBM \citep{2020ApJ...893...46V}.
 We follow the same procedure as in \S\ref{sec:swift} to compute the sensitivity for this work with an LGRB rate of 195.8\,yr$^{-1}$ and an SGRB rate of 39.5\,yr$^{-1}$ \citep{2020ApJ...893...46V}.
-This yields $7.5\times10^{-8}\,\flux$ for LGRBs and $2.0\times10^{-7}\,\flux$ for SGRBs, consistent with the results of \citet{2020ApJ...893...46V}.
+Here, we compute the flux sensitivity threshold in the 50--300\,keV trigger band.
+This yields $5.7\times10^{-8}\,\flux$ for LGRBs and $1.6\times10^{-7}\,\flux$ for SGRBs, consistent with the results of \citet{2020ApJ...893...46V}.